"

 Direction:

-If we look back to two dimensional problems, all rotations occur about an axis pointing directly into or out of the page (the z axis).
-Using the right hand rule, counter-clockwise rotations are represented by a vector in the positive z direction and clockwise rotations are represented by a vector in the negative z direction.
+If we look back at two-dimensional problems, all rotations occur about an axis pointing directly into or out of the page (the z-axis).
+Using the right-hand rule, counter-clockwise rotations are represented by a vector in the positive z direction and clockwise rotations are represented by a vector in the negative z direction.

 Axis of Rotation: